failagainfailbetter/downspout/docs/jazz-plan.md

 diminished, and whole-tone tension.
 In other genres it gently increases non-root movement, blues/tritone tension, or wider modal motion according to the existing genre vocabulary.

+## Next Steps

+- Validate `bassgen` Jazz and `Color` behavior in a DAW across several seeds, meters, and installed/reloaded plugin states.
+- Consider whether `Color` should be mirrored into `melgen`, `ground`, or `counterpointer` after listening tests confirm the control stays musically useful in `bassgen`.
+- Decide whether Jazz behavior should remain automatic or gain a second advanced control for dominant-color range after real host use.
+- Add audio/MIDI example fixtures once the preferred Jazz behavior is stable enough to compare generated output by ear and by deterministic event tests.